This profile is part of a chronological series, which should be read in order. The series goes :

 This “Gang of Three” became a “Gang of Four” when Copperhead (Lawrence Chesney) joined.
 But he was some sort of undead demon, and used magic to influence his allies.

 However, the Owl had realised what was going on.
 He rushed the undead Copperhead for having manipulated his mind.
-This attack saved Daredevil’s life, but the Owl and Copperhead were sucked in by the portal.
+This attack saved Daredevil’s life, but the Owl and Copperhead were both sucked into the portal.

 When Daredevil tried to save him, Leland Owsley declined.
 He instead went through the portal so as to take Copperhead with him.
 Before he vanished, he told Daredevil that he now wished to pay for the Owl’s sins.